Matrix Kloosterman sums: Identities via reduction of rank

 By the lemma we have

 When summing over \(X_k\), the case of \(k=n\), when \(X_n=P\) is trivial.
-To see this we will give an explicit Levi decomposition of \(P\).
+To see this we will give an explicit Levi decomposition of \(P=P(\mathbb{F}_q)\).
 This fixes notation and will also be used in our further calculations on \(X_k\) for \(k<n\).
+Note that again we will be working not with the algebraic groups but the fixed finite groups that they give rise to for \(\mathbb{F}_q\).

-For $h \in \GL_{n-1}$ and $\lambda \in \GL_1$ let
+For $h \in \GL_{n-1}(\mathbb{F}_q)$ and $\lambda \in \GL_1(\mathbb{F}_q)$ let

 and let

 Also let

 then